ohej/alfresco-tutorials/aikau/tutorial/tutorial.md

 Now that we can add or change widgets, how about removing one?

 Unfortunately there is a bug in 4.2 that makes removing widgets fail.
 See the full details here: [https://issues.alfresco.com/jira/browse/ALF-19930](https://issues.alfresco.com/jira/browse/ALF-19930).
-This will be fixed in one of the next releases (4.2.2 Enterprise / 4.3 community), until then we have to rely on a fix provided in the comments on the JIRA ticket.
+This will be fixed in one of the next releases (4.2.2 Enterprise / 4.3 community).
+Until then we have to rely on a fix provided in the comments on the JIRA ticket.

-In the comments section we find this function we can use to remove widgets:
+In the comments section we find a function that can be use to remove widgets:

 	function findAndRemoveIn(obj, arrContext, arrIdx, id) {
 	    var idx, max, key;